Harvard’s lawsuit sets up monumental clash between America’s most prestigious university and the Trump administration

 The escalation between Harvard and the Trump administration intensified quickly, according to court documents.

 In March, the federal government sent a letter to Harvard saying the school was being investigated for its failures to “curb or combat” antisemitism on campus.
-A similar letter with demands for policy changes had been sent to Columbia University, and federal agencies soon announced it would review more than $5 billion in grants with the Ivy League school.
+A similar letter with demands for policy changes had been sent to Columbia University, and federal agencies soon announced a review of more than $5 billion in grants to the Ivy League school.

 Columbia later announced several changes to address the Trump administration’s demands, an apparent concession to the federal government.

-The White House continued targeting universities — Princeton, Cornell and Northwestern all had funds frozen or suspended — and sent Harvard a list in April of policy changes it wanted implemented, demanding “immediate cooperation” if the university wanted to “maintain Harvard’s financial relationship with the federal government.”
+The White House continued targeting universities — Princeton, Cornell and Northwestern all had funds frozen or suspended — and on April 11 sent Harvard a list of policy changes it wanted implemented, demanding “immediate cooperation” if the university wanted to “maintain Harvard’s financial relationship with the federal government.”

 The list included eliminating the school’s diversity, equity and inclusion programs, banning masks at campus protests, merit-based hiring and admissions reforms and reducing the power held by faculty and administrators “more committed to activism than scholarship.”

-Harvard called the demands “draconian” and publicly rebuked the Trump administration, saying it would not “surrender its independence or relinquish its constitutional rights.”
+A New York Times report suggested the letter inadvertently had been sent prematurely.
+Still, Harvard put out a response three days later, publicly rebuking the Trump administration, saying it would not “surrender its independence or relinquish its constitutional rights.”

-The Trump administration retaliated by freezing $2.2 billion in multi-year grants and $60 million in multi-year contract value, making plans to rescind Harvard’s tax-exempt status, and threatening the school’s ability to host international students.
+The Trump administration retaliated by freezing $2.2 billion in multiyear grants and contracts, making plans to rescind Harvard’s tax-exempt status and threatening the school’s ability to host international students.

 ‘Severe and long-lasting’ consequences